Skip to content

 The Dawn Of Day by Friedrich Nietzsche, trans. by J. M. Kennedy, aphorism 161

 Nietzsche was nothing if not a critic of developing industrial society.
 A philosopher of language by training he read classical Greek as well as Latin.
 It is likely he was adept at French, Hebrew and Sanskrit.
-He offers here that art articulates the spirit of an age.
-Art is the expression, whether in sculpted metal/stone, musical notation, or images on canvas — of a standard of beauty endorsed by the values, the sensibilities of an age.
+He offers here that art articulates the spirit of an era.
+Art is the expression, whether in sculpted metal/stone, musical notation, or images on canvas — of a standard of beauty endorsed by the values, the sensibilities of an era.
 Nietzsche writes that the Greeks of antiquity accorded moderation as highly desirable.
 The “good life” according to an educated Athenian of the age of Pericles is the composition of habits which avoid excess, overmuch of pleasure, the principle of “the golden mean.”
 Moderation as ideal.

 By contrast “beauty” according to the sensibilities of the late industrial age, and certainly that of the age of cybernetics is one of bloated, gigantic nervous excess.